KlingonDragon/my-recipes/Main/shepherd's-pie.md

 ¹ You could use fresh carrots but the tinned carrots are softer and make a better pie filling.

 ² Bovril is a brand of meat extract paste.

+³ As well as the stock, I often add some gravy granules to give a slightly thicker pie filling

 ## Method
 0) Peel and cut potatoes.